mightymightys/AttosecondRaytracing/README.md

 ### Installation / Dependencies

 You can just download the code as a zip file from here.
-Or if you are using the git version control software, you can clone the repository like so:
+Or if you are using the git version control software, ou can clone the repository like so:

     git clone https://github.com/mightymightys/AttosecondRaytracing.git

 You are welcome to fork the code and contribute to its further development

 The code requires Python 3.6 or newer and depends on the libraries [NumPy](https://numpy.org),